-Contracts of sale are those contracts which act as proof of the transfer of ownership of any object from one person to another in exchange for a price.
+Contracts of sale are those contracts that act as proof of the transfer of ownership of any object from one person to another in exchange for a price.
 The Sale of Goods Act India came up amidst the British Raj.
 The Sale of Goods Act 1930 was a law enacted in colonial, pre-Independence India for the benefit of merchants in India.
 The act relates to contracts for the sale of goods for all the states of India except for Jammu & Kashmir.
 Contracts of sale include the agreement on the part of the buyer as well as that of the seller.

 Elements of the Sales of Goods Act India 1930